How Does A Mouthguard Work?

-If you have worn down or broken teeth, missing restorations or fillings, loose teeth, or clicking jaw joints, you’ll need resolve then before you can be fitted for a sports mouth guard.
-The staff at Top Down Dental in San Jose/Los Gatos have the experience and training required to resolve your jaw joint and dental issues.
+If you have worn down or broken teeth, missing restorations or fillings, loose teeth, or clicking jaw joints, you’ll need to resolve them before you can be fitted for a sports mouthguard.
+The staff at Top Down Dental in Los Gatos have the experience and training required to resolve your jaw joint and dental issues.

 A mouth guard for sports is based on two very important health ideas.
 The first is basic protection of your teeth and jaws against blunt force trauma, as well as protecting your brain against concussion.
 The second is based on the principles of neuromuscular dentistry which is the science of how your jaws fit and work best against the base of your skull.

 Jokingly, some athletes and journalists have referred to sports mouth guards as “legal steroids” because of the way they enhance performance.
-While this tongue-in-cheek reference may fit due to its performance enhancing affects, mouth guards for sports are nonetheless a very legal and a welcome addition to the world of exercise training and athletic competition.
+While this tongue-in-cheek reference may fit due to its performance-enhancing effects, mouth guards for sports are nonetheless a very legal and welcome addition to the world of exercise training and athletic competition.
 (However, your opponents may wish it were illegal!)

 Dr. Nancy Nehawandian is a trained and certified neuromuscular dentistry practitioner.
-The sports mouth guards that she produces at Top Down Dental in San Jose/Los Gatos are “dialed in” to a precise measurement by using sophisticated electronic instrumentation normally used for treating actual TMJ patients.
+The sports mouth guards that she produces at Top Down Dental in Los Gatos are “dialed in” to a precise measurement by using sophisticated electronic instrumentation normally used for treating actual TMJ patients.